 Except as stated below or in Board Policy #226, searches of individual students shall occur only in the event there is reasonable suspicion that an individual may be in possession of a weapon, drugs or alcohol, or other item that violates school rules or poses a material risk to the safety of person or property.
+Searches will be performed with respect for students' rights and the safety of the school community.

 Because lockers belong to the District, there is a limited expectation of privacy with regard to a student's locker.
 When school authorities have a reasonable suspicion that a locker contains materials which pose a threat to the health, welfare or safety of the school population, student lockers may be searched without prior warning; however, absent an emergency, the student will first be notified and given the opportunity to be present.
-School officials are authorized to search a student's personal possessions or motor vehicle parked on school property when there is reasonable suspicion that the student is violating law, Board policy or school rules, or poses a threat to the health, safety or welfare of the school population.